rerun-io/rerun-docs/docs/getting-started/rust.md

         .with_splat(Radius(0.5))?
         .send(&mut session)?;

-    rerun::native_viewer::show(&session)?;

     Ok(())
 }
 ```

-Now start your application:
+Now run your application:
 ```
 cargo run
 ```

-Once everything finishes compiling, you will be greeted with the [Rerun Viewer](../reference/viewer/overview.md):
+Once everything finishes compiling, you will see the points in the Rerun Viewer:
 ![intro users - result](/docs-media/intro_users1_result.png)

 ## Using the viewer